abilandz/NAT3054/Lecture_2/git.md

 ### 1. Introduction to version control system <a name="introduction.to.version.control.system"></a>
 When developing a source code in a particular programming language, writing a thesis, etc., one frequently encounters the requirements which deal with the specific version of that project, i.e. with the status of all of its files at a specified time.
 One example is creating a backup of current version of all files in the project, before progressing with a further development.
-Another example is a request to revert back the latest changes introduced in the project, because it turned out those changes were erronous.
-Frequently, one wants to be able to develop concurrently in parallel multiple versions of the same project, maintaining in parallel the main line of development and the separate line in which all new features are being tested.
+Another example is a request to revert back the latest changes introduced in the project, because it turned out those changes were erroneous.
+Frequently, one wants to be able to develop concurrently in parallel multiple versions of the same project, maintaining in parallel the main line of development and the separate line(s) in which all new features are being tested.
 Finally, especially when working on a large-scale projects, it is important to set up the workflow for project development in such a way so that different individuals can collaborate on it.

 All these requests can be attained with the software category dubbed _version control system_.
-Currentenly, by far the most popular software in this category is an open-source distributed version control system called _Git_, and in this lecture it is used exclusively.
+Currently, by far the most popular software in this category is an open-source distributed version control system called _Git_, and in this lecture it is used exclusively.

 Conceptually, after a change has been introduced in the repository (e.g. an existing file was modified or deleted, a new file was created, etc.) one can make a "named snapshot" of the current status of all files in the repository.
 To illustrate these steps, we start off from the terminal: